Hydrodynamic Density Functional Theory of simple dissipative fluids: General coarse-grained equations

-respectively, where $\delta(\mathbf{r})$ is the $d$-dimensional Dirac-delta distribution, where $d$ is the spatial dimensionality of the problem.
-To derive dynamical equations for the microscopic densities, we follow the method of Zaccarelli et al \cite{Zaccarelli2002} also used by Archer \cite{Archer_2006}.
-Accordingly, we start with the Fourier transforms of the microscopic mass, momentum, and kinetic energy densities, which read:
+respectively, where $\delta(\mathbf{r})$ is the $d$-dimensional Dirac-delta distribution, and $d$ the spatial dimensionality of the problem. {The derivation of closed coarse-grained equations for slow variables starts with the derivation of the operator representation of the Hamiltonian equations, which is based on} the method of Zaccarelli et al \cite{Zaccarelli2002} (also used by Archer \cite{Archer_2006} and T\'oth \cite{Toth_2020,TOTH2022133336}). {Accordingly, we calculate the Fourier transform of the microscopic densities, differentiate the result w.r.t. time, use the Fourier representation of the canonical equations, then calculate the inverse transform.
+The resulting equations read (for the details of the derivation, see Appendix A):}